Fire and rescue services

 Carrying ammunition when arriving, leaving or travelling through Trinidad and Tobago is also illegal.
 This includes bullets, bullet casings and spent ammunition.

-You can sometimes find ammunition in decorative items, such as jewellery and key rings.
+You can sometimes find ammunition in decorative items, including jewellery and key rings.
 If you have these items on you at an airport, police may detain, charge or fine you.

 Some Australian criminal laws still apply when you’re overseas.
 If you break these laws, you may face prosecution in Australia.

 You don't need a visa if your visit is for tourism for less than 90 days.
 However, you'll need to pay a visa waiver fee to Immigration Services when you arrive.
 You can pay in cash in Trinidad and Tobago dollars or US dollars.

 Entry and exit conditions can change at short notice.
 Contact the high commission, embassy or consulate of Trinidad and Tobago for details about visas, currency, customs and quarantine rules.

 Trinidad and Tobago doesn't have a high commission or consulate in Australia.
 Its nearest mission is the Embassy of the Republic of Trinidad and Tobago in Beijing, China.

 If you travel to Trinidad and Tobago through the US, you must meet US entry and transit requirements.

 Check your visa requirements with a US embassy or consulate before travelling.

 You need a yellow fever vaccination certificate for every traveller over 1 year of age if you've come from or transited a country with a risk of yellow fever transmission.